wgurecky/nukecluster/doc/source/storage_node.rst

     mount -a

-Ensure that ``/etc/hosts`` contains hostnames and IPs of other storage nodes.
+Ensure that ``/etc/hosts`` contains hostnames and IPs of other storage and compute nodes.

 Setup GlusterFS on Each Storage Node
 ------------------------------------